Accepting New Patients

 Do I need to be clinically underweight to get help?

 Absolutely not.
 Eating disorders are mental illnesses, not weight illnesses.
 Many people suffer from Atypical Anorexia, where all the severe psychological and restrictive symptoms are present regardless of body size.
-If food rules and restriction are controlling your life, you are "sick enough" and deserve specialist support right now.
+If food rules and restriction are controlling your life, you are "sick enough" and deserve dedicated support right now.

 What is the best treatment approach for anorexia?